michaeljmcd/blutwurst/doc/intro.md

 	  -o, --output OUTPUT_FILE            -             Individual file to which to write the generated data.
 	  -K, --config CONFIG_FILE                          Use options in CONFIG_FILE as though they were command line options.
-	  -d, --output-dir OUTPUT_DIRECTORY                 Output directory to which to write individual table-named files.
+	  -d, --directory OUTPUT_DIRECTORY                 Output directory to which to write individual table-named files.
 	  -s, --schema SCHEMA                 []            Database schemas to include in the database scan.
 	  -c, --connection-string CONNECTION  jdbc:h2:mem:  Connection string to scan.
 	  -f, --format FORMAT                 :csv          Format to which test data should be exported.
 Valid options are csv, json and sql.